-7. Once you are in the required start pose, press the Free Drive button again.
-The arm goes to the Freeze mode, which means its joints are locked in their current positions.

-8. Press the Point control button to remember the arm pose as the first waypoint in its trajectory (see Figure below).
+- Once you are in the required start pose, release the Free Drive button.
+The arm goes to the Freeze mode, which means its joints are locked in their current positions. - 8.
+Press the Point control button to remember the arm pose as the first waypoint in its trajectory (see Figure below).